Get Set For Autumn 2014

 At the Boone Area’s “Top Ten" Overlooks

-The overlooks below—often accessible during winter in the Boone Area—are picture-perfect places to enjoy the crystal clear vistas that winter brings to the High Country.
+The overlooks below are picture-perfect places to enjoy the crystal clear vistas and spectacular foliage that fall brings to the High Country.

 Here’s a locals' “Top Ten” list of the Boone Area’s best views (many, but not all, on the Blue Ridge Parkway).